25 | Reset: What Becomes Available When You Choose to Dissolve

 • Integration support afterward

+This is why I never separate ceremony from the work that surrounds it.
 Pivotal mental states can be induced by psychedelics, near-death experiences, holotropic breathwork, extreme endurance, sensory deprivation, and even the "overview effect" experienced by astronauts viewing Earth from space.
+The doorways differ.
+The threshold is the same.

 • John Welwood coined the term in 1984: using spiritual ideas and practices to sidestep personal emotional work, to shore up a shaky sense of self, or to belittle basic human needs.
 In the psychedelic space, this looks like chasing peak experiences without integrating past ones, attending ceremony after ceremony as avoidance, or microdosing to cope without addressing root causes.
+I have watched this pattern and I have lived it.
 A genuine reset involves confrontation with difficult material, not escape from it.
-Research shows that participants who reported challenging experiences involving emotional difficulty were more likely to report meaningful therapeutic outcomes afterward.
+Participants who reported challenging experiences involving emotional difficulty were more likely to report meaningful therapeutic outcomes afterward.
 The sacrament does not give you what you want.
 It gives you what you need.

 I explored this territory more deeply in Stop Trying to Forgive, my post on what psilocybin and grief teach about why letting go cannot be forced, and in the Grief and the Path Back to Ourselves series, which maps what becomes available when we stop running from loss and let it reshape us.

 • Yes.
-Researcher Christina Maslach identifies burnout as the collapse of three dimensions: emotional exhaustion, cynicism, and personal meaning.
+Christina Maslach identifies burnout as the collapse of three dimensions: emotional exhaustion, cynicism, and personal meaning.
 It is not caused by working hard.
 It is caused by working without adequate recovery, purpose, or autonomy.
+I have seen this in every executive and founder who has sat across from me wondering why the success they built feels like a cage.
 Recovery timelines vary: mild burnout may resolve in weeks, while severe cases can take six months to two or more years.
+The body does not lie about how long it has been running on empty.

 • Universally: